chris-koester-db/lakehouse_federation_bulk_ingest/README.md

 ```

 2. JDBC pushdown - create a config file like [config/postgresql_jdbc.json](config/postgresql_jdbc.json).
 Use the path to the file as the value for the `jdbc_config_file` job parameter.
 [Secrets](https://learn.microsoft.com/en-us/azure/databricks/security/secrets/) must be used for JDBC credentials.
 See [notebooks/manage_secrets.ipynb](notebooks/manage_secrets.ipynb) for reference.

+## Limitations
+- Does not handle skew.
+The solution works best when the partition column has an even distribution.
+- Does not provide atomicity.
+Individual queries are not executed as a single transaction and the source table is not locked.
+The source table could be modified during the job run.
+It is also possible for an individual query to fail while the rest succeed.
+The latter would be easily visible in the job run.

 ## Deploy Project as a Databricks Asset Bundle (DAB)